skuppers/Matt_Daemon/README.md

 The encryption is essentially handled by 3 Classes, located in the `src/common/` directory:
 - `Cryptograph.cpp` - That's where the heavy lifting happens: encryption and decryption of data, AES and RSA.
 This class will only compile the neccesary functions thanks to preprocessor directives.
-- `CryptoWrapper.cpp` - A wrapper which contains the routines for exchanging RSA public certificates, alwell as sending and receiving data over the network socket.
+- `CryptoWrapper.cpp` - A wrapper which contains the routines for exchanging RSA public certificates, aswell as sending and receiving data over the network socket.
 - `KeyLoader.cpp` - This class will read the x509 certificates and private keys, extract the relevant data and return the corresponding `EVP_PKEY` data structures.

 #### AES